Gravitational-wave signatures of nonviolent nonlocality

 We collect all our signal parameters into an uppercase-indexed vector $\Theta^I = \left( \theta^i,\zeta \right)$ where lower case index $i = 1,\dots, n_\mathrm{\Theta}-1$ run over the standard GR parameters $\theta^i$ and the extra entry $\zeta$ is the NVNL parameter.
 The capital letters range over $I = 1, \dots, n_\mathrm{\Theta}$.
 The noise-weighted inner product is defined as

 Given data $d$ (which contains a high SNR signal) from a single event, under the Fisher approximation, the likelihood function is taken to be

 where we have used $\Theta_J^\ml$ to denote the values of $\Theta_J$ where likelihood is maximized and $n_\Theta$ is the number of entries of $\Theta_I$.
-In a frequentist approach, we can use $\Theta_I^\ml$ as the Maximum Likelihood Estimator (MLE) for signal parameters.
+In a frequentist approach, we can use $\Theta_I^\ml$ as the maximum likelihood estimator (MLE) for signal parameters.
 Given a large number of trials with true parameters $\Theta_I^\true$, we can denote $\delta\Theta_I = \Theta_I^\ml-\Theta^\true_I$.
 For high SNR, $\delta\Theta_I$ is a Gaussian random vector with $\langle \delta\Theta_I\delta\Theta_J\rangle = (\Gamma^{-1})_{IJ}$.
 In particular, marginalizing over $\theta_i$, the MLE estimator $\zeta^\ml$ has an error of $\langle\delta\zeta^2\rangle = (\Gamma^{-1})_{\zeta\zeta} \equiv \Delta\zeta^2$.

-Even though NVNL is best represented by its principal component~\eqref{eq:pca-equation-phase}, LVK's PN deformation tests~\cite{Yunes:2009ke, Li:2011cg, Agathos:2013upa} can still search for NVNL with reasonable efficiency.
-Standard techniques for biased waveform models~\cite{Cutler:2007mi,Hu:2022bji} will be applied in Ref.~\cite{Seymour:2024ip}, with an abbreviated derivation provided here.
-We adopt a phase deviation of \cite{LIGOScientific:2021sio} (with a single $n$):
+Even though NVNL is best represented by its principal component in Eq.~\eqref{eq:pca-equation-phase}, LVK's PN deformation tests~\cite{Yunes:2009ke, Li:2011cg, Agathos:2013upa} can still search for NVNL with reasonable efficiency.
+Standard techniques for biased waveform models~\cite{Cutler:2007mi,Hu:2022bji} will be applied in Ref.~\cite{Seymour:2026bjg}, with an abbreviated derivation provided here.
+We adopt a phase deviation of Ref.~\cite{LIGOScientific:2021sio} (with a single $n$):

 If we inject a $\zeta^\true$, the MLE for $\Theta^I = (\theta^i,\delta\varphi_n)$ is given by {